osresearch/ncube/README.md

 This formulation of the hypercube illustrates two of its most important
 properties:

-1. The number of interconnections per node grows as the Log2 of the number of processors which allows for more direct interconnections than most array schemes have.
+* The number of interconnections per node grows as the Log2 of the number of processors which allows for more direct interconnections than most array schemes have.

-2. An order N hypercube is made of 2 order (N-1) hypercubes.
+* An order N hypercube is made of 2 order (N-1) hypercubes.
 This allows for several beneficial features

-a) the system can be modular since a large array is logically equivalent to a small one;
+  * the system can be modular since a large array is logically equivalent to a small one;

-b) software can be written for a generic hypercube independently of its order--the program will simply run faster on a larger array;
+  * software can be written for a generic hypercube independently of its order--the program will simply run faster on a larger array;

-c) a large system can be partitioned by the Operating System among multiple users so that each has a smaller hypercube to run user software.
+  * a large system can be partitioned by the Operating System among multiple users so that each has a smaller hypercube to run user software.

 These advantages are not available in a typical toroidal grid (lattice)